pmaier983/detective-ml/README.md

 - [ ] Why are the suspects drawn in different styles?
   - TODO Noah
 - [ ] How does the overflow logic work for the textbox?
+- [ ] To allow us to properly color the card we probably to do one of the following:
+  - [ ] Make a box around the picture and pull out the most vibrant color
+  - [ ] Try and hope we get the most common color using something like colorthief
+  - [ ] Mask the profile from the background... this is probably out of scope for an MVP
+- [ ] How does the "Add Note" Functionality work?
+- [ ] We also need a talking loading state

 ## TODO